vectordotdev/vector/website/blog/2019-12-16-ec2-metadata.md

 tags: ["type: announcement", "domain: transforms"]
 ---

-Are your events the laughing stock of the data warehouse?
+Are your events the laughing-stock of the data warehouse?
 Then enrich them with our brand spanking new [`aws_ec2_metadata` transform][docs.transforms.aws_ec2_metadata].

 <!--truncate-->

 Configuration isn't complicated, just add and hook up the transform.
-If you don't want all enrichments added then whitelist them with the `field` option:
+If you don't want all enrichments added then whitelist them with the `fields` option:

 ```toml
 [transforms.fill_me_up]